suttonbm/suttonbm.github.io/_posts/projects/homebrew/2017-04-04-Belgian_Blonde_Slayer.md

 Nose: Malty, maybe some slight bananas?
 Fairly dry mouthfeel with ever-so-slight residual sweetness.
 Almost no noticable bitterness.
 Very little alcohol taste.
 Noticed that my sample precipitated quite a bit of yeast during cooling, so may need to consider fining or cold clearing this before bottling.

 Comments: Clearly this over-attenuated.
 There are many factors which may have come into play to cause this.
 First, because my mash efficiency was so low, I had to add far more DME than expected.
 If the fermentability of the DME was high, then FG should be low.
 Second, I used a different yeast than the orignal recipe called for; this yeast may have higher expected attenuation.
 I haven't researched it.
 I don't think this will end up being a bad beer; I'll just have to wait and see how it turns out after bottling.

+#### 5/9/17: Bottled @ 2.7 vol
+Appearance: Moderate carbonation, with decent head retention.
+Some lacing on the glass.
+Nose: Apples and malt.
+Flavor: Light, slight sweetness with the malt.
+Sharp carbonation, and short aftertaste.
+The slight bananas from bottling seems to have dissipated.
+Not very strong alcohol, but a little bit in the finish.

+Overall, a pretty enjoyable drink.
+Not too heavy in the flavor or body department.
+I wish it was slightly more crisp, but otherwise quite good.